 Only when you have your audiences’ persona at the forefront of your content strategy can you ensure that your words will be useful, meaningful, and have them wanting to come back for more.
 Talking just for the sake of talking will usually mean that no one will want to listen.
 When you know who your audience is and you create content that serves a purpose for them, they’ll be eager to read it, share it, and stick around to see what you have to say next time.

 Deep Thought #3 – If You Don’t Measure, You Can’t Learn

-Content marketing takes time and effort, there’s no way around it.
+Content marketing for recruitment takes time and effort, there’s no way around it.
 So, if you’re putting that time and energy in, you want to make damn sure that you know exactly how it’s working, or not working, for you.

 Andrea can’t stress enough the importance of having clearly defined goals to use as a benchmark for identifying how your business’ content marketing efforts are doing.
 While publishing content is great, she emphasizes, “don’t forget to measure!
 Like anything in marketing, you need to know if it’s working or not and where you need to make adjustments.”

 You’re not sitting around writing a company blog, tweeting about your recruiting business, or writing LinkedIn articles because there’s nothing good on Netflix – you’re doing this to boost your reputation in the industry and get those awesome clients and candidates to come knocking on your door.
 If you aren’t using well-defined metrics to measure your efforts then you’ll never know if your blog is bringing in more business, or if any of your other content is serving its purpose.